Maratona dles Dolomites: 2011 - 2022 : An aware Maratona

 The theme chosen was LOVE.
 9,129 cyclists (962 women) from 69 countries started at 6:30 am from La Villa.
 That's a high numbers’ mechanism with more than 33,500 pre-registrations but a limited numbers race; the Dolomite passes closed for all the race long; charity's objective and eco-sustainable way to live the race with electrical cars and motorbikes for internal use.
-Among the participants was Sir Bradley Wiggins who completed the race for the first time and comments "I really enjoyed it although it was very tough".
+Among the participants was Sir Bradley Wiggins who completed the race for the first time and stated, "I really enjoyed it although it was very tough".
 The route comprised twists and turns through the seven Dolomite passes: Pordoi, Sella, Campolongo, Falzarego, Gardena, Valparola, Giau, starting from La Villa and finishing to Corvara.
 Three levels of competition were available: the long route of 138 km and 4230 m of altitude; the medium route of 106 km and 3130 m of altitude; and Sella Ronda of 55 km and 1780 m of altitude.